SpaceManiac/PermissionsBukkit/README.md

 A plugin providing groups and other permissions configuration for Bukkit's built-in permissions architecture.

-Sample configuration file and more info on how the configuration is laid out:
+Sample configuration file and more info on how the configuration is laid out follows:

 ```yaml
 # PermissionsBukkit configuration file